 Although this document is about the university's internal administrative process, if you want to pursue criminal charges, we can help.
 You have the right to pursue both criminal and administrative charges; you do not need to choose one or the other.
 You can find more information about reporting options at: https://chowan.edu/titleix

 Preservation of Evidence

-If you have experienced sexual assault, there are specific procedures you can follow to preserve evidence including completing a Rape Kit at Vidant Roanoke-Chowan Hospital in Ahoskie.
+If you have experienced sexual assault or know someone that has, there are specific procedures you can follow to preserve evidence including completing a Rape Kit at ECU Health Roanoke-Chowan Hospital in Ahoskie.